cdhardin/NBA_Predictor/README.md

 ## Introduction

 The goal of this project is to model and simulate NBA games and seasons using statistical methods.
-By analyzing player passing data, we can build Markov chains that represent ball possession transitions within a team.
+By analyzing player passing data, I built Markov chains that represent ball possession transitions within a team.
 These chains serve as the foundation for simulating realistic games and seasons.

 ## Data Collection